ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/calc.rst

     is removed for update cycles with this in.
 This should be more stable than the default version and give a more reliable shift estimator for large systems.

+**MAGNETIZE** [NoMagDets] [BField]
+    Default false

+    This is a parallel FCIMC option.
+It chooses the largest weighted MP1 components and records their sign.
+If then a particle occupies this determinant and is of the opposite sign, it energy, i.e. diagonal matrix element is raised by an energy given by BField.
+First parameter is an integer indicating the number of determinants to 'magnetize', and the second is a real giving the amount the energy of a particle should be raised if it is of an opposite sign.

+**MAGNETIZESYM** [NoMagDets] [BField]
+    Default false

+    A parallel FCIMC option.
+Similar to the MAGNETIZE option (same arguments), but in addition to the energy being raised for particles of the opposite sign, the energy is lowered by the same amount for particles of 'parallel' sign.

 **GRAPHSIZE** [NDets]
     In ResumFCIMC, this is the number of connected determinants to form the graph which you take as your sumsystem for the resummed spawning.
 Must